react-navigation/react-navigation.github.io/docs/hello-react-navigation.md

 ## Creating a stack navigator

 `createStackNavigator` is a function that returns a React component.
-It takes _a route configuration object_ and, optionally, _an options object_ (we omit this below, for now).
-Because the `createStackNavigator` function returns a React component, we can export it directly from `App.js` to be used as our App's root component.
+It takes _a route configuration object_ and, optionally, _an options object_ (we omit this below, for now). `createAppContainer` is a function that retuns a React component to take as a parameter the React component created by the `createStackNavigator`, and can be directly exported from `App.js` to be used as our App's root component.

 ```javascript
 // In App.js in a new project